 The two mobile service providers operating in the Cayman Islands are Digicel and FLOW.
 Both companies offer prepaid options (or pay-as-you-go top-up and plans), as well as postpaid plans (billed per month).

-The MyDigicel and MyFlow apps enable customers to view and pay their bills with postpaid, or top-up credit with prepaid phones, as well as activate a number of add-on plans, such as reduced international calling rates, roaming and data plans.
-The MyDigicel app also grants weekly rewards to users through customer loyalty programmes.
+Most residents have Android or iOS smartphone devices.
+FLOW and Digicel use both 4G and 5G technology, and the coverage across the islands is very good.
+Both companies have apps that enable customers to view and pay their bills for postpaid phones, top-up credit on prepaid phones, as well as activate a number of add-on plans, such as reduced international calling rates, roaming and data plans.

 Prepaid Mobile Services